Canon T7i vs Nikon Z6 II

 It is notable that the Z6 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T7i lacks such a headphone port.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T7i and Z6 II can be found, respectively, in the Canon T7i Manual (free pdf) or the online Nikon Z6 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Nikon Z6 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.